-My ambition for Indonesia’s industrialization will be fostered by pursuing Operations Research and Analytics at LSE.
+My ambition to support Indonesia’s industrialization will be fostered by pursuing Operations Research and Analytics at LSE.
 Indonesia’s current industrialization practices, similar to Sayurbox’s issue, still have many labour redundancies and inefficiencies, leading to increased likelihood of human errors and, thus, cost.
-LSE’s Artificial Intelligence and Deep Learning course will develop a strong concept on building intelligence which can be implemented in manufacturing, such as maintenance scheduling or machine failure prediction, to minimise human errors.
-The game theory and operations research modelling courses offered in the LSE OR program intrigues me because game theory studies strategic behaviour in decision making which is a very important component in running a company.
+LSE’s Artificial Intelligence and Deep Learning course will help me develop a strong understanding in building intelligence that can be implemented in manufacturing, such as maintenance scheduling or machine failure prediction, to minimise human errors.
+The game theory and operations research modelling courses offered in the LSE OR program intrigue me because game theory studies strategic behaviour in decision making which is a very important component in running a company.
 Moreover, LSE’s OR department has several professors with interests in game theory, such as Professor Olivier Gossner, Dr Grammateia Kotsialou and Dr Robert Simon.
 I believe the opportunity of learning game theory from several professors is a great choice for my personal development, in addition to improving the optimisation model that I made.

 Moreover, the emphasis of this program for consultancy roles to be part of its practical experience is designed to support the needs of students who aim to work in consultancy, like myself.
 Additionally, Castore Consulting, part of LSE’s career society, will provide rigorous training for future candidates applying for consultancy roles like me, while Women Leaders of Tomorrow can be a social space for ambitious future women leaders to connect and exchange thoughts.
 I understand that building and running a company is not an easy route, especially for women leaders, so being able to have a space where aspiring female entrepreneurs, like me, are nurtured can be a head start.

 By combining innovation and entrepreneurship, I believe an efficient manufacturing system that I want to discover can be implemented in my future factory.
 Once the design has been tested and is proven to be optimised, I hope to provide private consultations for other factories in Indonesia to help discover their most efficient factory system.
 Through these opportunities, the number of factories in Indonesia that are working efficiently will eventually rise, making Indonesia to be on track towards returning to its industrialization peak era or even more!
 It will be my personal honour if I can apply both my academic and professional skills gained from LSE to pursue my long-term goal of becoming an entrepreneur.